alabulei1/kubecon-china-2023/02-llama2.md

 ### (Optional) Build from source

-If you want to do some modifications, you can build from source.
+If you want to do some modifications, you can [build from the source](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/wasmedge-ggml-llama-interactive).

 Compile the application to WebAssembly: